rsaavedraf/wordle-helper/README.md

 # wordle-helper
-A bash script to help you filter the remaining valid words in Wordle challenges, both in English or Spanish.
+Bash and python twin scripts to help you filter the remaining valid words in Wordle challenges, both in English or Spanish.
+Both scripts behave identically: have the same options, expect same inputs, and produce same outpus.
+The python script is just quite a bit faster.

 Usage:

+Bash script:

     ./wordle-helper.sh [OPTIONS]

+Python script:

+    python3 wordle-helper.py [OPTIONS]

 Valid options are: